RobWal/deep-sea-adventure/readme.md

 # What I'm working towards now

 -   Implementing a way to load a game from a particular state, by allowing people to save the game state and load it.
+Addressing bug #2.

 # Ongoing improvements